 [Well done good and faithful servant]

 Well, it’s that time of year again.
-The rain has begun to fall, and the leaves will begin to take on their golden hues.
+The rain has begun to fall, and the leaves will soon take on their golden hues.
 This time of year always feels more like the start of a new year to me.

-On two occasions through those years, however, I was presented with a certificate that stated this: ‘Most Improved Student.’
+On two occasions through those years, however, I was presented with a certificate that stated this: Most Improved Student.
 At the time, unfortunately, it wasn’t nearly as significant to me as it should have been.
-I would have preferred an award for excelling in Art or English, so when I didn’t receive that recognition for something I believed I had at least a fighting chance at, it confused me.
+I would have preferred an award for excelling in Art or English, so when I didn’t receive recognition for something I believed I had a fighting chance at, it confused me.
 I didn’t really understand my certificates.

-The thing I really respected about Mr. Leonard was that he didn’t grade you solely on your ability; he also graded you on your effort.
+The thing I really respected about Mr. Leonard was that he didn’t grade solely on ability; he also graded you on your effort.
 In fact, he had zero tolerance for those who took his class believing that Art would be an easy or “free” grade.
 He made you work for it.
 He even handed out homework assignments.